decryptOS/OSGL/README.md

 ```

 # Usage
-To use OSGL you simply have to call `import OSGL` and all OpenGL constants and functions become available.
+To use OSGL you simply have to add `import OSGL` to your .swift files and all OpenGL constants and functions become available.
 To initialize OSGL you have to call `OSGL.load()` once at the beginning of your application.
+This way OSGL loads all OpenGL functions from the system.